-Nutrition security means all Americans have consistent access to the safe, healthy, affordable foods essential to optimal health and well-being.
-Nutrition security builds on food security by focusing on how the quality of our diets can help reduce diet-related diseases.
-It also emphasizes equity and tackling long-standing health disparities.
+Nutrition security means all Americans have consistent and equitable access to healthy, safe, affordable foods essential to optimal health and well-being.
+Our approach to tackling food and nutrition insecurity aims to:

 What is the problem?

-Poor nutrition is a leading cause of illness in the U.S., associated with more than half a million deaths per year.
+Poor nutrition is a leading cause of illness in the United States, associated with more than half a million deaths per year.
 It is linked with increased risk of obesity, diabetes, and heart disease as well as broader impacts including higher health care costs and decreased productivity.

 Though poor nutrition affects every demographic, diet-related diseases hit harder among historically underserved communities.

 The overall diet quality score for Americans is 59 out of 100, indicating that the average American diet does not align with Federal dietary recommendations.
 However, the resulting health burden is not equally shared.
 Certain populations are at greater risk for diet-related disease.
 For example, Black and Indigenous children are more likely to have obesity than their white peers.
 Those who face food insecurity are also at greater risk.

 Beyond the effect on health, poor nutrition and diet-related diseases have far-reaching impacts including decreased academic achievement and increased financial stress.
 That translates to societal impacts as well—lower productivity, weakened military readiness, widening health disparities, and skyrocketing health care costs.
 For example, approximately 85 percent of current health care spending is related to management of diet-related chronic disease.

 To make progress on these problems, Americans need equitable access to healthy foods that promote well-being.